Matt Olson Preview, Player Props: Braves vs. Giants

 Matt Olson At The Plate

-- Among the qualifying batters in MLB, his batting average ranks 51st, his on-base percentage ranks 10th, and he is third in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 43rd in batting average, 10th in on-base percentage, and third in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.